mmdagent-ex/site-doc/content.en/docs/73_remote_tcpip.md

 ### Client Script Example: Sending

-Here's an example of a script connecting to the MMDAgent-EX server and sending messages.
+Example where a script connects to the MMDAgent-EX server and sends a message.

 ```python
 import socket